 Investments set up on your own that are not part of an IRA or company retirement plan are good first choices.
 Which of your stocks, bonds, or mutual funds you decide to liquidate will depend on how that investment is currently performing in the market.
 Carefully consider the tax implications of any sale.

 A Roth IRA may be a good option.
 You have already paid taxes on your contributions so you can withdraw that portion without having to pay taxes or penalties.
-There are taxes and early withdrawal penalties on the earnings unless you meet the qualifications to withdraw earnings tax free.
+However, there are taxes and early withdrawal penalties on the earnings you withdraw from your Roth IRA unless you meet specific qualifications for tax-free withdrawals.

 Educational accounts such as Coverdell Education Savings Accounts (ESAs) and Section 529 plans can also be used, but there are taxes and withdrawal penalties when the money is not used for educational purposes.
 If you own real estate such as rental property and lose money each month, consider selling it.
 If you make money each month, you should probably hold on to it.
 Whether or not you cash in your real estate investments depends on a variety of factors including market conditions, transaction costs, and tax considerations.

 Tangible assets are used to maintain your living situation and often cannot be easily converted to cash.
 Even so, you do have options.
 Consignment shops and yard sales are a good way to clear out unused and unwanted items to raise money.
-Some items, like books, art, recorded music (tapes, CDs or albums), and jewelry may bring higher prices if sold through an online auction site.
-Personal property typically loses value over time, so you may not get much.
-Every penny counts.
+Some items, like books, art, recorded music (CDs or record albums), and jewelry may bring higher prices if sold through an online market or app.
+Personal property typically loses value over time, so you may not get much, but every penny counts.

 Own a large vehicle?
 Consider selling or trading it to get a smaller or older car with a lower car payment.
 If you have two cars, consider selling one until your situation improves.
 You will save on gas and may not have to pay as much for insurance.

 Selling your house and purchasing a smaller home with a lower monthly payment is an option.
 Extra cash from the sale of your home might mean you can avoid cashing in other assets.
 Tax consequences are unlikely unless profits exceed $250,000 ($500,000 for couples).
 Refinancing the outstanding balance on your home to get a lower monthly payment is another option.
-Make sure the interest rate is as good as or better than your current rate.
+Make sure the interest rate is as good as or better than your current rate and be mindful of refinancing fees.

 A home equity loan or home equity line of credit is not a good idea since it would mean an additional payment, especially if your income situation is uncertain.
 Reverse mortgages may be an option.
 Reverse mortgages allow homeowners age 62 and older to convert a portion of the equity in their homes into tax-free income (the lender makes payments to the homeowner) without having to sell their home, give up their title, or take on a new mortgage payment.